cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_token_classification:

-MindMeld’s deep neural models requires configuring only two keys: ``'model_settings'`` and ``'params'``.
-These deep neural models do not need handcrafted feature sets for modeling or for automated hyperparameter tuning.
+Using MindMeld’s deep neural models requires configuring only two keys in your classifier configuration dictionaries: ``'model_settings'`` and ``'params'``.
+When working with the deep models, the ``'features'`` and ``'param_selection'`` keys in the classifier configuration are redundant, as we neither have to handcraft any feature sets for modeling, nor is there automated hyperparameter tuning.

+This is a departure from other documentation on :ref:`Working with the Entity Recognizer <entity_recognizer_configuration>`, which outlines that text classifier configuration requires an additional two keys (``'features'`` and ``'param_selection'``).

 The ``'model_settings'`` is a :class:`dict` with the single key ``'classifier_type'``, whose value specifies the machine learning model to use.
 The allowed values of ``'classifier_type'`` that are backed by deep neural nets and are meant for token classification are: